 That’s because email is so incredibly valuable to your marketing efforts.

 Only if you use it right, that is.

 And that’s where the core of the myth begins.

 Many email campaigns become spam because they’re not offering anything of value.

 You’ve gotten enough “Deal of the Day” emails to know that.

-Instead of constantly going for the sell, try to be creative with your emails.
+Instead of constantly going for the sale, try to be creative with your emails.

-Successfully done, you can join the ranks of small businesses who have grown their business with email marketing.
+Successfully done, you can join the ranks of small businesses that have grown their business with email marketing.